tanisha0710-ui/PMUY-AI/CHARTER.md

 - [ ] A `README.md` documents the commands and expected outputs in ≤ 20 lines.
 - [ ] All data sources are either fetched in-script or committed under `data/` with a licence note.

-If you cannot commit to this, your project is probably still too broad.
-Talk to the instructor before proceeding.

----

-## Sign-off

-By submitting this charter, the team agrees that this is the plan the project will be graded against.
-The instructor will not penalize you just because the topic turns out to be difficult, as long as the project stays honest and within the approved scope.

-*Signed:* _(team member names)_